tchbnl/cwptools/README.md

 ## In Development
 ### cwplogin
-Like 'whmlogin' but for CWP (as much as possible)
+Like 'whmlogin' but for CWP (as much as possible).
+Haven't forgotten about this one.
+Basic idea right now is:

+1. Copy the current shadow line for root
+2. Update the root password
+3. Show the new root password with a link to the CWP admin
+4. Hit enter (or Ctrl+C or w/e) to restore the original shadow line

+CWP doesn't have an API to create a root login session like cPanel does :(